allan-pg/Netflix-data-analysis/README.md

 1.8 find and delete duplicates
 1.9 find null values
 2.0 visualize null values using a heat map
 2.1 Practise data analysis questions
+2.2 References

 ## Introduction
 Data analysis is a process for obtaining raw data, and subsequently converting it into information useful for decision-making by users.